longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.5.4
+  Add:
+    Support iOS18.
+    Enhance the user experience of the image cropping interface and optimize the animation effects.
+    Support for setting `VideoMirrored` in the custom camera.
+  Fix:
+    Fix the issue where some UI elements are displayed incorrectly on phones without a notch.
 ● 4.5.3
   Add:
     Support customizing the alert for when there is no permission.